retropopulator/PopCAM/README.md

 # PopCAM

-This command line tool provides a simple way to turn Eagle .brd files into pick and place gcodes for use with a [RetroPopulator](http://hackaday.io/project/1605) pick and place retrofit.
+This command line tool converts Eagle .brd files into pick and place gcode files for use with a [RetroPopulator](http://hackaday.io/project/1605) pick and place retrofit.

 PopCAM currently supports OSX and Linux.
 It should be possible to install PopCAM on Windows however I haven't tried it yet.
 Note: the install instructions are specific to Linux and OSX.